-Detailed information of the Proposed Shareholders' Mandate is set out in the Circular to Shareholders dated 27 May 2020 which is despatched together with the Notice of the 15th AGM of the Company.
+Detailed information of the Proposed Shareholders' Mandate is set out in the Circular to Shareholders dated 28 April 2021.

-Resolution 9 & 10
+Resolution 8 & 9

-The Board of Directors via the Nominating Committee assessed the independence of Madam Mary Geraldine Phipps and Mr. Chan Wah Chong, who have served on the Board as Independent Non-Executive Directors of the Company for a cumulative of more than nine (9) years and the Board has recommended that the approval of the shareholders be sought to re-appoint Madam Mary Geraldine Phipps and Mr. Chan Wah Chong, based on the following justifications:
+The Board of Directors via the Nominating Committee assessed the independence of Madam Mary Geraldine Phipps and Mr. Chan Wah Chong, who have served on the Board as Independent Non-Executive Directors of the Company for a cumulative of more than nine (9) years and the Board has recommended that the approval of the shareholders be sought to re-appoint Madam Mary Geraldine Phipps and Mr. Chan Wah Chong, based on the following justifications:-